lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/07kernel/kernel.rst

     host$ ./build_kernel.sh # <4>

 1. The first command clones a repository with the tools to build the kernel for the Bone.
 2. This command lists all the different versions of the kernel that you can build.
 You'll need to pick one of these.
 How do you know which one to pick?
 A good first step is to choose the one you are currently running.  *uname -a* will reveal which one that is.
-When you are able to reproduce the current kernel, go to `Linux Kernel Newbies <http://kernelnewbies.org/>`_ to see what features are available in other kernels. `LinuxChanges <http://bit.ly/1AjiL00>`_ shows the features in the newest kernel and `LinuxVersions <http://bit.ly/1MrIHx3>`_ links to features of pervious kernels.
+When you are able to reproduce the current kernel, go to `Linux Kernel Newbies <http://kernelnewbies.org/>`_ to see what features are available in other kernels. `LinuxChanges <http://bit.ly/1AjiL00>`_ shows the features in the newest kernel and `LinuxVersions <http://bit.ly/1MrIHx3>`_ links to features of previous kernels.
 3. When you know which kernel to try, use *git checkout* to check it out.
 This command checks out at tag *3.8.13-bone60* and creates a new branch, *v3.8.13-bone60*.
 4. *build_kernel* is the master builder.
 If needed, it will download the cross compilers needed to compile the kernel (`linaro <http://www.linaro.org/>`_ is the current cross compiler).
 If there is a kernel at ``~/linux-dev``, it will use it; otherwise, it will download a copy to ``bb-kernel/ignore/linux-src``.
 It will then patch the kernel so that it will run on the Bone.